Auzlex/my-home-lab/docs/index.md

 In the image above you can see a diagram or layout of the software and systems I have mapped out to the best of my ability to show how each device and service is communicating with each other.

+This is v1 a manual orchestration setup. to understand the fundamentals in what goes into these automated systems.

+I have a runner node with an optional worker node which can be sent tasks via shell in ssh.
+Currently all my processes and workers have to be carefully handled manually to ensure smooth operation which is not ideal.

+so my next goal is to move along to automatic scheduling and orchestration.

 ## Documentation Pages

 - [CASPER - Central Gitea Server](casper.md)